sanskrit-coders/sanskritnlpjava/README.md

 * Building with maven:
   * mvn3 clean install
 * Using Eclipse: Just use eclipse with the scalaIDE plugin.
 Set output folder WEB-INF/classes.
-* Using IntelliJ Idea IDE : use provided directories.
+* Using IntelliJ Idea IDE :
+  * use provided project file.
+Install the scala plugin.
+Set up the source folders in the module.
+  * Open any valid singleton with a main function.
+Run it using Ctrl Shift F10.